 The Northeast Cargo Complex is located on approximately 65 acres of previously undeveloped land on the northeast side of O’Hare International Airport (“ORD”).
-Construction on the site began in late 2013, with Phase I and II of the project complete and operational in 2016, and Phase III scheduled to be operational prior to peak season in 4Q 2021.
+Construction on the site began in late 2013, with Phase I and II of the project complete and operational in 2016, and Phase III scheduled to be operational in early 2022.
 This project is the result of an unrivaled collaboration between the Chicago Department of Aviation, Aeroterm, and the entire ORD air cargo community.

-The Chicago Department of Aviation's partnership with Aeroterm will provide $600 million of economic benefit to the airport and generate 2,000 construction jobs and 1,400 over the life of the agreement.
+The Chicago Department of Aviation's partnership with Aeroterm will provide $600 million of economic benefit to the airport and generate 1,850 construction jobs and 1,400 permanent jobs over the life of the agreement.